Python Review

 - change the separation

->>> print(1,'23asd',[1,2,3],(1,2), sep='\n') 1 23asd [1, 2, 3] (1, 2)
+>>> print(1,'23asd',[1,2,3],(1,2), sep='\n') 1 23asd [1, 2, 3] (1, 2) - change the end

 >>> for i in range(1,4): ... print(i,end=' ') ...
 1 2 3